cdl-geneseo/geneseo-dictionary/B/Bunny.md

 # Bunny

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-A-D

-Bibliographies and Study Guides : Bunny

 Created by  Unknown User (tjc13), last modified on Nov 24, 2008

 NN: Easy thing; &quot;If you can do this, the test will be a bunny.&quot; S95. bunny:Obs.
 S99.
 Fall 2008-Obs.